 1) how could I have a full-time job driving around a wine slushy drink truck?

 2) is it acceptable to drink this as a dessert replacement every day?

 My liver and I thank you, Mom.

-How do you write about freezing some wine into cubes, slushing it up in a blender, and pouring it into a glass and make it sound interesting?
-I feel like I should be talking about the science of freezing wine and something-something about the molecular structure, but really all you do is just freeze the wine and blend it.
+How do you write about freezing wine into cubes, slushing it up in a blender, and pouring it into a glass and make it sound interesting?
+I feel like I should be talking about the science of freezing wine and something-something about the molecular structure.

-It ain’t rocket science but it is a damn good drink, especially on a sunny day and by a pool.
-Pool or no pool, I’m pretty sure I’ll be drinking/enjoying this wine slushy all summer long.
+It ain’t rocket science, but it is a damn good drink, especially on a sunny day and by a pool.
+Although pool or no pool, I’m pretty sure I’ll be drinking/enjoying this wine slushie not only as holiday drinks, but all summer long.

 This Wine Slushy is the perfect drink to enjoy this July 4th holiday and all summer long.

-- Take wine cubes out of tray and place in immersion stick blender or regular blender.
-Pulse a few times until wine cubes are crushed up and of a slushy-like consistently.
+Take wine cubes out of tray and place in immersion stick blender or regular blender.
+Pulse a few times until wine cubes are crushed up and of a slushie-like consistently.

 Pour into a glass and enjoy on a beautiful sunny day.